 John 15:9-13 As the Father loved Me, I also have loved you; abide in My love.
 "If you keep My commandments, you will abide in My love, just as I have kept My Father's commandments and abide in His love.
 "These things I have spoken to you, that My joy may remain in you, and that your joy may be full.
 "This is My commandment, that you love one another as I have loved you.
 "Greater love has no one than this, than to lay down one's life for his friends.

-Our response to God, must be the response of love; and for love, there is nothing too hard to overcome.
+Our response to God must be the response of love; and for love, there is nothing too hard to overcome.
 That which we would never do for a stranger we will willingly attempt for a loved one.
-What would be an impossible sacrifice, if a stranger needs it, becomes a willing gift when love is involved That is when love is truly the centre of our character, it does not matter whether it is a close relative, or a stranger needing help, we are equally anxious and willing to provide help.
+What would be an impossible sacrifice if a stranger needs it becomes a willing gift when love is involved.
+That is, when love is truly the center of our character, it does not matter whether it is a close relative or a stranger needing help, we are equally anxious and willing to provide help.

 There is an old story that is a kind of parable of this.
 I know you have heard variations of it.

 Someone once met a boy going to school long before the days when transportation was provided.
 The larger boy was carrying on his back a smaller boy who was clearly lame and unable to walk.

 The stranger said to the larger boy, "Do you carry him to school every day?"
 "Yes," said the larger boy.
 "That is a heavy burden for you to carry," said the stranger.
 "He is not a burden," said the larger boy.
 "He is my brother."

 A similar story came out of the Vietnam War and was put into song.
 (Many of you remember it)—"He ain't heavy, he's my brother!"
 If I remember correctly, that was the story of a soldier carrying his badly wounded friend out of harms way.
 It is a touching song and video that goes with it.